panpf/zoomimage/docs/getting_started.md

   the default is false
 * `zoomable.mouseWheelScaleCalculator: MouseWheelScaleCalculator`: Mouse wheel zoom calculator, the default is MouseWheelScaleCalculator.Default
-* `subsampling.disabled: Boolean`: Whether to disable subsampling function
-* `subsampling.tileImageCache: TileImageCache?`: The memory cache of Tile tile is null by default.
-  The components that integrate the image loader will automatically set it.
-* `subsampling.disabledTileImageCache: Boolean`: Whether to disable the memory cache of Tile tile, default to false
-* `subsampling.tileAnimationSpec: TileAnimationSpec`: The configuration of tile animation is default to TileAnimationSpec.Default
-* `subsampling.pausedContinuousTransformTypes: Int`: Pauses the configuration of continuous transformation types for loading tiles.
-Multiple types can be combined by bits or operators.
-The default is TileManager.DefaultPausedContinuousTransformType
-* `subsampling.disabledBackgroundTiles: Boolean`: Whether to disable background tile, default to false
-* `subsampling.stopped: Boolean`: Whether to stop loading tiles, default to false
-* `subsampling.disabledAutoStopWithLifecycle: Boolean`: Whether to disable automatic stop loading of tiles based on Lifecycle, default to false
-* `subsampling.regionDecoders: List<RegionDecoder.Factory>`: Add a custom RegionDecoder, default to
-  an empty list
-* `subsampling.showTileBounds: Boolean`: Whether to display the boundary of Tile, default to false

-Readable properties:

-* `zoomable.containerSize: IntSize`: The size of the container that holds the content
-* `zoomable.contentSize: IntSize`: The size of the content, usually Painter.intrinsicSize.round()
-* `zoomable.contentOriginSize: IntSize`: The original size of the content
-* `zoomable.transform.scale: ScaleFactor`: Current scaling (baseTransform.scale *
-  userTransform.scale)
+* `zoomable.transform: Transform`:Current transform status (baseTransform + userTransform)
-* `zoomable.baseTransform.scale: ScaleFactor`: The current underlying scale, affected by the contentScale and alignment parameter
+* `zoomable.baseTransform: Transform`: The current basic transformation state is affected by contentScale and alignment parameters
-* `zoomable.userTransform.scale: ScaleFactor`: The current user scaling factor is affected by scale(), locate(), user gesture scale, double-click and other operations
+* `zoomable.userTransform: Transform`: The current user's transformation status is affected by scale(), location(), user gesture scaling, double-clicking and other operations
 * `zoomable.minScale: Float`: Minimum scale factor, for limits the final scale factor, and as a target value for one of when switch scale
 * `zoomable.mediumScale: Float`: Medium scale factor, only as a target value for one of when switch